diabolical-ninja/yeltahir.com/content/posts/zoot/index.md

 Whenever someone sends Zoot a message we need to figure out what they're asking and whether there are any special words or context they're providing.
 If someone says "Yo Zoot, who's playing tomorrow at jazzlab?" we need to know they're interested in `Whats On`, specifically `tomorrow` and at the venue `Jazzlab`.

-Often this is done by looking for keywords or phases, for example assuming if `hi, hello or hey` are present then respond with your welcome message.
+Often this is done by looking for keywords or phrases, for example assuming if `hi, hello or hey` are present then respond with your welcome message.
 Unfortunately this approach can quickly fall down because of multiple keywords or typos from users.
 Using the example above, is the user saying Hi or asking what's on?
 What if they miss a *"z"* in `jazlab`?
 It's easy for us to see the intent, see the similarity but it's much harder for computers.
 What would be ideal is if rather than looking for specific keywords we could build a more general understanding of the message intent and what it's asking.

 Fortunately a bunch of smart folk in the machine learning community have thought of this and developed something called Natural Language Understanding (NLU).
 For us there were two tools in the NLU toolkit of particular interest.